bcampbell/tb-notes/imap_copymessages.md

 11. Perform a commit on the dest DB (src DB is only committed for move operation).
 12. Call SummaryChanged() on both dest and src folders
 13. Call `txnMgr->EndBatch()`.
+14. If we're doing a move, and we're on the same server (and IMAP settings are not just "mark deleted"), then:
+    1. Delete the local copy of the message, if any (in the srcFolder msgStore).
+    2. Delete the msgHdr from the src DB.
+This will leave the kMsgMoved offline op in the srcDB (see step 5.1 above), indexed by the now-deleted src msgkey.
-14. If any messages were copied, invoke `nsIMsgFolderNotificationService.notifyMsgsMoveCopyCompleted()`
+15. If any messages were copied, invoke `nsIMsgFolderNotificationService.notifyMsgsMoveCopyCompleted()`
-15. Tell the copy service that a copy has completed (although presumably any IMAP copy operation is still in flight).
+16. Tell the copy service that a copy has completed (although presumably any IMAP copy operation is still in flight).

 ### nsImapOfflineSync